alexhernandezgarcia/gflownet/README.md

 ### Proxy

 The Proxy plays a crucial role in computing rewards for the actions taken within an environment.
 In other words, In the context of GFlowNets, the proxy can be thought of as a transformation function `R(x) = g(e(x))`, where `e(x)` represents an encoding or transformation or computes the score of the generated output `x`, and `g` translates this into a reward (i.e. `R(x)`).
 For example, if the word `Alex` is sampled in our Scrabble environment and is valid in our vocabulary, it might receive a score of 39.
-If `g` is the identity function, then our reward would directly be equal to the proxy score.
+If `g` is the identity function, then our reward would directly be equal to the proxy score (i.e. `e(x)`).
 While in many environments the proxy functions is a simple scorer, in more complex settings (like molecule generation where it could be an energy function), we consistently refer to it as the Proxy in the GFlowNet library.

 ### Policies (Forward and Backward)